How is Playcentre different from other ECE options?

 Talk to many Playcentre parents and a recurring theme is how it is not just children who gain from their involvement, but the whole whānau.
 A focus on child-led learning means that each day Playcentres offer a variety of learning and play experiences such as building, baking, painting, dressing up, singing, and sand and water play.

-The 420 Playcentres around New Zealand are cooperatively managed by parents, follows the Te Whāriki Early Childhood curriculum, is subsidised by the Ministry of Education and are supported by staff at a national and regional level.
+The nearly 400 Playcentres around New Zealand are cooperatively managed by parents, follow the Te Whāriki Early Childhood curriculum, are subsidised by the Ministry of Education and are supported by staff at a national and regional level.

 All Playcentres offer three free visits and we encourage you to visit and see what it’s all about.